x-TRACK Asset Tracking:

 How a manufacturer installed RFID component tracking to improve their traceability process

-Cross-Check Systems, the Auto -ID specialists have successfully provide an RFID Tag Systems in to an environment that had previously challenged conventional technology such as bar codes.
+Cross-Check Systems, the Auto -ID specialists have successfully provide an RFID Tag System in to an environment that had previously challenged conventional technology such as barcodes.

 The manufacturer of fuel related products require high precision machinery and to ensure product reliability, each component is meticulously tested.
 However, due to the flammable nature of diesel fuel, testing must be carried out using a fluid, which is stable and safe to handle.
 It unfortunately attacks everything and anything it can.

 Cross-Check Systems have found that these testing conditions can regularly cause ‘no-read’ problems with traditional style paper label barcodes, which become saturated and disintegrate.
 The typical process within such an environment generally begins within an assembly area where all of the components are washed and cleaned ready for the build to commence.